atlashk/atlas/README.md

 ## Project Overview

-Atlas is a microservices-based e-commerce platform showcasing **DDD + Hexagonal Architecture** and a configurable infrastructure stack for local and containerized environments.
+Atlas is a microservices e-commerce system built to demonstrate **DDD + Hexagonal Architecture**, with an **app-stack** mechanism that lets you switch infrastructure technologies gracefully.

-Each backend service follows a consistent module layout:
+In detail, each backend service follows a consistent module layout:

-- `domain`: Entities, errors, exceptions
+- `domain`: Core business logic as entities, errors, exceptions, etc.
 - `port`: Inbound and outbound contracts
 - `application`: Use cases and Saga orchestration
 - `api`: Transport layer (REST & gRPC)
 - `infrastructure`: Adapters (JPA, messaging, external APIs, etc.)
 - `bootstrap`: Spring Boot runtime wiring

-Shared backend building blocks live under `backend/libs/` and are consumed by multiple services.
+The architecture also offers building blocks which are shared by backend services.

 ```mermaid
 flowchart LR